-Additionally, for issues raised after July 3, 2020, NYSCC will include and consider the information if submitted in "a written statement that identifies: (1) the nature of the information; (2) the importance and relevance of the information to a potential significant impact; (3) the reason(s) why the information was not identified during scoping and why it should be included at this stage of the review."
+For issues raised after the scoping period, NYSCC will consider the information if submitted in "a written statement that identifies: (1) the nature of the information; (2) the importance and relevance of the information to a potential significant impact; (3) the reason(s) why the information was not identified during scoping and why it should be included at this stage of the review."
+This information may be addressed up to publication of the DGEIS.
+Thereafter, NYSCC will consider and address concerns during the public comment period following the filing of the Notice of Completion of a DGEIS.